krishabiradar535/facetracking/README.md

-# Dynamic Face-Fitting AR Overlay Framework
+# Augmented Reality Face Tracking and Overlay System
 Computer Vision + Augmented Reality implementation

 Detects facial landmarks from a video and determines facial geometry such as head width, chin position, and eye spacing using MediaPipe.